You’re trying to get a good night’s rest, but your body has other plans.

 Perhaps, in continuing this conversation we want to keep in mind, the following questions:

-3. Are taking these vitamins in supplement form going to have the intended effect?
+- Are taking these vitamins supplement going to have the intended effect?

 Let’s explore further!

-Alright, it’s time for the main event: the top supplements for sleep apnea.
+Alright, it’s time for the main event: the top nutritional supplements for sleep apnea.

 Magnesium

-First up, we have magnesium, the body’s natural chill pill.
+First up, we have magnesium supplements, the body’s natural chill pill.
 This essential mineral is involved in over 300 enzymatic reactions in the body, including those that regulate sleep.
-Studies have shown that magnesium can help improve sleep efficiency and sleep time, especially in those with insomnia; on the flip side, a deficiency can result in insomnia and SDB, so topping up might just help out with sleep apnea (Abbasi et al., 2012).
+Studies have shown that magnesium can help improve sleep efficiency and sleep time, especially in those with insomnia; on the flip side, a magnesium deficiency can result in insomnia and SDB, so topping up might just help out (Abbasi et al., 2012).

 Adequate intake of magnesium is fun because there are so many factors that influence it being depleted and many different types that can be supplemented.